amagalhaes31/DM122_IMC/README.md

-# PWA - Todo List App
+# PWA - BMI Control App

 An example of PWA with Vanilla JS and IndexedDB
 # Cálculo IMC